Real Estate Terminology

 Fair Market Value

-The sale price at which a property would change hands between a willing buyer and willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of the relevant facts.
+The sale price at which a property would change hands between a willing buyer and willing seller, neither being under any compulsion to buy or sell and both having a reasonable knowledge of the relevant facts.
 Also known as FMV.